Home

 by Tony Warren

-n truth, there really is only one correct theological view of the Covenant, which is the unadulterated biblical view.
+Covenant vs New Covenant Theology In truth, there really is only one correct theological view of the Covenant, which is the unadulterated God-authored, biblical view.
 That is to say, the view of Covenant Theology as it is defined and delineated by the Bible.
-However, man typically chooses to make things more complicated and confusing than they should be, and so accordingly, labels are required to separate the three basic schools of thought.
-Though the specifics of the theology of the Covenant may be defined in one way by one group, and in another way by an opposing group, in general there are just three major views.
+However, man typically chooses to make things more complicated and confusing than they should be, and accordingly, labels are required to separate the three basic schools of thought.
+Though the specifics of the theology of the Covenant may be defined in one way by one group and in another way by an opposing group, in general, there are just three major views.
 These views fit somewhere into the systems known as "Covenant Theology," "New Covenant Theology," and "Dispensational Covenant Theology."
-Following is a general and brief synopsis of these three theologies.
+The following is a brief synopsis of these three theologies.

 Dispensational Theology

 It is difficult to briefly summarize the dispensational view because it has so many outgrowths and diverse branches.
-In general, the core of this system is their untenable insistence on the oxymoron that they take the Bible very literally, even when it is figurative.
-Thus they believe that Old Covenant believers were under an epochal of Mosaic Law.
-These theologians teach that there is a great degree of discontinuity between the old and new Covenants, and that there are diverse ways in which God has dealt with man in different dispensations or epochs of time.
+In general, the core of this system is their untenable insistence on the oxymoron that they take the Bible very literally, even when they take it figuratively.
+Thus, they believe that Old Covenant believers were under an epoch of Mosaic Law.
+These theologians teach that there is a great degree of discontinuity between the old and new Covenants and that there are diverse ways in which God has dealt with man in different dispensations or epochs of time.
 This system is built upon the idea that God's plan for dealing with man has been changing throughout these seven dispensations of history.

-These diverse economies include the time of the Mosaic Law, the present age we live in, and the future one thousand year reign of Christ on earth.
-Those who hold this theological viewpoint do not believe that there is only one people of God, but rather that the Bible contains two distinctly different paths for certain people.
-This includes one plan for those who are of Jewish heritage, and a separate plan for all the Gentile people.
+These diverse economies include the time of the Mosaic Law, the present age we live in, and the future one-thousand-year reign of Christ on earth.
+Those who hold to this theological viewpoint do not believe that there is only one people of God, but rather that the Bible contains two distinctly different paths for certain people.
+This includes one plan for those who are of Jewish heritage and a separate plan for all the Gentile people.
 The New Covenant is viewed in a sense of law being replaced by Grace, rather than law and Grace coexisting throughout time.
 Although it is believed that both Jews and Gentiles are saved by Christ through faith now, they also hold that the nation of Israel will receive additional earthly promises and honors.
-Some even declare that the Jewish people are saved by the grace of God during this present dispensation, but that the Jewish people of the past (and indeed Jewish people of the future) are somehow to be justified by Jewish heritage or lineage, in a divine establishment of obedience to the law.
+Some even declare that the Jewish people are saved by the grace of God during this present dispensation without acknowledging Christ, but that the Jewish people of the past (and indeed Jewish people of the future) are somehow to be justified by Jewish heritage or lineage in a divine establishment of obedience to the law.

 It is this view of God having separate plans for those who are of Jewish heritage, and the belief in this series of divine dispensations, that distinguishes this form of theology from both "Covenant Theology," and "New Covenant Theology."
 Note that the eschatology of Dispensationalism is a diverse theology and beyond the scope of this particular publication, and so this paper will focus on the differences between "Covenant Theology versus New Covenant Theology."